Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Higher-order CRB and curvature corrections in the square root embedding

-The following theorem formalizes, strengthens, and rephrases the core insight of Pillai and Sinha \cite{pillai}, who construct a sequence of variance lower bounds using higher-order score functions systematically covering the Bhattacharyya variants \cite{b1946}.
+The following theorem rephrases the core insight of other authors (for instance, \cite{fend1959attainment, blight1974convergence, pillai}), who construct a sequence of variance lower bounds using higher-order score functions systematically covering the Bhattacharyya variants \cite{b1946}.
 We claim no real novelty in the following result, but include the same anyway for the following reasons: While their work asserts that equality in the $m$-th-order bound results if estimator error lies in the span of score functions up to order $m$, our formulation provides a characterization of equivalence using Hilbert space projections, and sets the stage for further improvements to be derived later via basic Riemannian geometric arguments.

 As regards notation, consider $L^2(P_\theta)$ with inner product $\langle f, g \rangle_\theta = \mathbb{E}_\theta[f(X)g(X)]$ and norm $\|f\|_\theta^2 = \langle f, f \rangle_\theta$.
-We use $\operatorname{Proj}^\theta_{V}(\cdot)$ to denote orthogonal projection to a subspace $V$ of $L^2(P_\theta)$. \begin{theorem}[Hilbert space characterization of higher-order CRB \cite{b1946,pillai}] Let $T(X)$ be an unbiased estimator of a scalar parameter $\theta$, and define the centered error $Z_0 := T(X) - \theta \in L^2(P_\theta)$.
+We use $\operatorname{Proj}^\theta_{V}(\cdot)$ to denote orthogonal projection to a subspace $V$ of $L^2(P_\theta)$. \begin{theorem}[Hilbert space characterization of higher-order CRB \cite{b1946}] Let $T(X)$ be an unbiased estimator of a scalar parameter $\theta$, and define the centered error $Z_0 := T(X) - \theta \in L^2(P_\theta)$.
 For each $k\ge 1$, consider the $k$-th score function $Y_k = \partial_\theta^k \log f(X; \theta)$ ($\in L^2(P_\theta)$), and define the finite-dimensional subspace: